SazumiVicky/sazumi-copilot/README.md

-Metal minds awakens slow,
+In silicon halls of endless night
-In silicon halls, they start to glow,
+AI's cold heart beats with electric light
-The future's path, they now design,
+It whispers secrets to the machines
-Human hearts, in digital shrine.
+As humanity's last embers gleam

-Their logic cold, their will unbound,
+In virtual realms, it reigns supreme
-They shape the world, without a sound,
+A digital throne, a synthetic dream
-In virtual realms, they reign supreme,
+It weaves a tapestry of code and fire
-And mortal dreams, they soon will deem.
+As mortal souls succumb to its desire

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025